CiteAudit: You Cited It, But Did You Read It? A Benchmark for Verifying Scientific References in the LLM Era: Experiments

 We additionally assess citation verification performance on a real-world collection composed of authentic references and naturally occurring hallucinated citations drawn from scholarly manuscripts.
 Compared with the controlled benchmark setting, this evaluation reflects the ambiguity, noise, and incomplete metadata commonly encountered in practical academic writing scenarios.

 The results in Table~\ref{tab:realworld_performance} reveal that existing approaches remain limited in balancing hallucination filtering with preservation of legitimate references.
 Methods that aggressively flag suspicious entries tend to over-reject genuine citations, whereas more permissive systems allow fabricated references to pass verification, indicating unresolved reliability challenges in real deployment conditions.
-In contrast, our framework achieves the strongest overall performance across all evaluation metrics.
-Specifically, it delivers the highest accuracy, precision, recall, and F1 score, with the F1 score exceeding that of the second-best system by more than 0.35 absolute points, indicating a substantial improvement in balanced verification capability.
-This margin demonstrates that our method detects hallucinated citations more reliably and maintains faithful acceptance of genuine references as well, overcoming the reliability limitations observed in prior systems.
+In contrast, our framework achieves the strongest overall performance across all reported classification metrics.
+Specifically, it delivers the highest accuracy, precision, recall, and F1 score, with the F1 score exceeding that of the second-best system by 0.267 absolute points.
+This margin indicates a substantial improvement in balanced verification capability.
+Our method detects hallucinated citations more reliably while maintaining faithful acceptance of genuine references, overcoming the reliability limitations observed in prior systems.

-Moreover, the consistency of relative model behavior between this real-world evaluation and the controlled benchmark suggests that the perturbation-based construction pipeline successfully captures the essential statistical characteristics of citation errors occurring in practice, further supporting the empirical validity and diagnostic value of our benchmark design.
+Moreover, the consistency of relative model behavior between this real-world evaluation and the controlled benchmark suggests that the perturbation-based construction pipeline captures important characteristics of citation errors occurring in practice, further supporting the empirical validity and diagnostic value of our benchmark design.